 Did you know that approximately half of all women will develop pelvic organ prolapse (POP) in their lifetimes?
 That’s why the professional, experienced team at the Associated Urologists of North Carolina specializes in offering individualized POP treatment plans.
-With locations in Apex, Cary, Clayton, Clinton, Dunn, Raleigh, and Wake Forest, North Carolina, the team can help provide relief with lifestyle modification counseling, minimally invasive therapies, or surgical techniques.
+With locations in Apex, Cary, Clayton, Dunn, Raleigh, and Wake Forest, North Carolina, the team can help provide relief with lifestyle modification counseling, minimally invasive therapies, or surgical techniques.
 To learn more about POP and treatment options, call your nearest office to set up an appointment today.

 Your pelvic muscles and tissues support the organs in that region, which includes your bladder, uterus, cervix, vagina, and rectum.
 Pelvic organ prolapse (POP) occurs when the pelvic muscles and tissues can no longer support these organs due to damage.
 This leads to one or more pelvic organs dropping or pressing into or out of the vagina.